 Satisfied with the stringent safety requirements and the professional race managers appointed by the Organizers, the Royal Ocean Racing Club has recognized the Dubai Muscat race as one of their qualifiers.
 Local sailors can benefit from this to gain the sea miles they need to join the RORC, as I have done, filling a long held wish.

-If, by chance, you have the luck of passing through Dubai in the month of November and you are an experienced sailor, boats are always looking for crew.
+If, by chance, you have the luck of passing through Dubai in the opportune month and you are an experienced sailor, boats are always looking for crew.
 You could do a lot worse than spending a couple of weeks on the Dubai Muscat Race.